Challenging Drug Test Results: When Lab Evidence Is Questionable

 If you or someone you know is facing a simple possession or PWID charge, securing the aid of experienced criminal defense attorneys is the first step towards gaining control of the situation.
 Contact us today for a free consultation.

-In 2014, Philadelphia joined many other cities in a major step toward criminal justice reform: decriminalizing marijuana.
+Many cities have taken a major step toward criminal justice reform: decriminalizing marijuana.
 As an offense that once involved 30 days in jail & a $500 fine, the amendment has had a big impact on many Pennsylvania residents, now warranting only a citation and small fine of $25.
 So can you still get arrested on possession charges?
-Here’s what you need to know about the effects of marijuana decriminalization in Philadelphia.
+Here’s what you need to know about the effects of marijuana decriminalization.

 The Process of Decriminalization